Editorial by Industrial Quick Search

 Uses in Schools

-Chapter Four – How a Trash Compactor Works
+Chapter Four – How a Trash Compactor Works?

-The HPU supplies the power to the compactor and consists of an electric motor, pump, hydraulic directional valve, a pressure control valve, and a reservoir.
-To avoid the hazard of electrical shock, the power unit is not connected to the compactor box.
+The Hydraulic Power Unit (HPU) provides the necessary power for the compactor and includes an electric motor, a pump, a hydraulic directional valve, a pressure control valve, and a reservoir.
+To prevent the risk of electrical shock, the power unit is kept separate from the compactor box.

 Ram Design